sophwats/stats-to-serverless-on-OpenShift4/source/README.md

 # fraud-notebooks

 These notebooks accompany our workshop _From Statistics to Serverless:  Intelligent Applications on OpenShift 4_.
-Our slide deck from delivering this workshop at Red Hat Summit is available [as a PDF](slides.pdf) or [as a movie](slides.m4v).

 In order to build and run a model service, you'll need an OpenShift cluster, but you can experiment with the notebooks on your own time.
 Here's how: